 Certain employees governed by federal, Québec and Nova Scotia laws enjoy significant protection against termination without cause, which is not afforded to employees in other jurisdictions.
 These protections are outlined later in this chapter.

-Limited-term contracts are often the exception to the norm and need to be established on the evidence.
+Fixed-term contracts are often the exception to the norm and need to be established on the evidence.
 The best evidence is, of course, a written agreement.
-However, the courts have on occasion deduced that a term contract exists based on the parties' conduct, job titles and/or the wording in a job posting.
-Term contracts come to an end at a predetermined point in time or, in some cases, when a specific event or milestone is reached.
+However, the courts have on occasion deduced that a fixed-term contract exists based on the parties' conduct, job titles and/or the wording in a job posting.
+Fixed-term contracts come to an end at a predetermined point in time or, in some cases, when a specific event or milestone is reached.
 Subject to certain statutory requirements, limited notice or other formalities are required upon the end of a term contract.
 Nonetheless, great care should be taken in drafting offers for this type of employment.
 One significant risk that employers face is the requirement to pay out the balance of the term in the event of an employee's early termination without cause.
 This can be avoided through a carefully drafted written agreement in most of the provinces, with the exception of the province of Québec.

 2. Termination of employment

 As previously stated, most employment relationships are considered to be of indefinite duration.

 There is no "at will" employment in Canada - some courts have even found that "probationary" employees are entitled to a fair opportunity to demonstrate their competence.
 In most cases, in order to terminate employment without notice or compensation in lieu, the employer must prove cause.
 There is a significant onus on the employer to provide compelling evidence.
 The vast majority of employer-initiated terminations will be without cause, and the employer will be required to provide working notice or monetary compensation in lieu of notice.
 Some provinces, however, provide accrued rights to employees in these situations.